rsksmart/rootstock-integration-tests/README.md

   - follow the readme in hsm repository for hsm2 config.

-  The pipeline uses the same configuration as in `regtest.js`
+  The pipeline uses the same configuration as in `regtest.js` There is a `regtest.js.sample.hsm1only` that can be set as `regtest.js` to avoid usage of hsm2 if required.
 ### NODE.JS
 - Install node.js latest LTS version (recommendation use [nvm](https://formulae.brew.sh/formula/nvm))